-The Group considers, in accordance with the rebuttable presumption in IFRS 9, that default has occurred when a financial asset is more than 90 days past due, with a full payment of current and arrear balances required to exit the past due status.
+The Group considers, in accordance with the rebuttable presumption in IFRS 9, that default has occurred when a financial asset is more than 90 days past due; i.e. the customer has three contractual installment payments overdue.
+A full payment of current and arrear instalments is required to exit the past due status.
 Default also occurred when a debtor is assessed as unlikely to pay its credit obligations due to an external event that has a detrimental impact on the estimated future cash flows of that debtor, e.g. deceased and insolvency.